Currently Documented Edition Signature and Seal Markings:

 , lit. 'crimson plum'.)

-The old growth of these trees is often embellished with lichen and fungi in these prints, but Rakusan never mentions those in the captions.
+The old growth of plum trees is often embellished with lichen and fungi in these prints, and a few have evidence of small animal life, but Rakusan never mentions those in the captions.

 Japanese Bush Warbler (Japanese Nightingale), Cettia diphone, is a common native bird beloved for its sweet song.